divio/divio-cloud-docs/how-to/deploy-gatsby.rst

         # the command built into the image
         command: gatsby develop -H 0.0.0.0 -p 80
         # if required, the URL 'postgres' or 'mysql' will point to the application's db service
+        # - but remove the entire links section if not required
         links:
           - "database_default"
         env_file: .env-local